 - Increased criminal justice costs.

-Resources on the Women’s Organization for National Prohibition Reform
+Women’s Organization for National Prohibition Reform

 Other Repeal Groups